Market Intelligence

 Government

-To foster a global, collaborative industrial data space, the Federal Ministry of Economics and Climate Protection launched the Manufacturing X initiative.
-Together with ten other nations (Austria, Canada, France, Italy, Japan, Korea, the Netherlands, Spain and the United States), Germany forms part of the International Manufacturing-X Council (IM-X).
-The initiative is to become a cross-sector digital ecosystem for data exchange, where data-based collaboration between industrial companies is promoted and encouraged.
+To foster a global and collaborative industrial data space, the German Federal Ministry for Economic Affairs and Energy continues to support the Manufacturing-X initiative.
+Together with international partners—including Austria, Canada, France, Italy, Japan, South Korea, the Netherlands, Spain, and the United States—Germany is part of the International Manufacturing-X Council (IMXC).
+The initiative aims to create a cross-sector digital ecosystem for secure data exchange and AI-driven industrial collaboration across supply chains.
+Recent projects such as Factory-X and Semiconductor-X further expand the initiative across key industries.

-Artificial Intelligence is an important driver of innovation and efficiency in the German economy, optimizing processes and reducing costs.
-AI helps to address the challenges of workforce shortage.
-These applications are especially widespread in the German manufacturing sector.
-The German industry is a leader in AI integration.
-Progress in innovation is essential for the country’s global competitiveness.
-According to a survey conducted by the ifo Institute in 2023, 17 percent of German manufacturing companies use AI in early 2024 and around 40 percent are discussing its implementation.
+Artificial intelligence is a key driver of innovation and efficiency in the German economy, helping to optimize processes and reduce costs.
+It also plays an important role in addressing workforce shortages.
+These applications are particularly widespread in the manufacturing sector, where Germany is a leader in AI integration.
+Continued innovation is essential to maintaining the country’s global competitiveness.
+According to a 2025 survey conducted by the ifo Institute, more than 40 percent of German manufacturing companies use AI, a significant increase from 17 percent in 2023.

 Examples of AI implementation in German industry: